elasticio/elasticio.github.io/content/_components/shopify-admin-v2/index.md

 7. Select access scopes - Objects, that component will have access to and press `Save`.
 8. Now you be able to install this app by pressing `Install app` button in `API credentials` section in the right upper corner.
 9. Finally you can get `Admin API access token` by selecting `Reveal token once`.
 It will be needed in the component credentials configuration.
+10. In addition, you may need to save `API secret key` if you going to use webhooks.

 <details close markdown="block"><summary><strong>Screenshot instructions</strong></summary>